crypt0grapher/terra-luna-prices/README.md

 $ sudo apt-get update
 $ sudo apt-get install redis
 ```
-It's also possible on Win but I never tried.
+Should be also possible on Win but not tested.

 Then clone the repo and install it normally.
 ```bash